 County input prices reflect factor mobility.
-We assume capital is mobile, such that interest rates are fixed exogenously, but this interest rate varies across counties (as in Fogel, 1964).
+We assume capital is mobile, such that interest rates are fixed exogenously.
 As in Donaldson and Hornbeck (2016), we assume that the United States faces a perfectly elastic supply of capital and that the nominal price of capital relative to the price index in New York City is fixed.
 County land prices are endogenous, and we assume the total quantity of physical land is fixed in each county.

-Labor is supplied by workers, who consume good varieties j in the same manner that firms use these varieties in roundabout production; the CES price index workers pay for their consumption basket, $P_o$ , is the same price index $W_o^M$ paid by local firms for their inputs (Redding and Venables, 2004).
-We assume workers spend their income in their home county and that payments to land and capital, along with any profits, are also spent in each county in proportion to its share of aggregate revenues.
+Labor is supplied by workers, who consume good varieties j in the same manner that firms use these varieties in roundabout production; the CES price index workers pay for their consumption basket, $P_o$ , is the same price index $W_o^M$ paid by local firms for their inputs (Redding and Venables, 2004; Caliendo and Parro, 2015).
+Workers spend labor income in their home county.
 Workers' indirect utility in county o is $V(P_o, W_o^L) = W_o^L/P_o$ .
 We assume workers are mobile across counties, focusing on a long-run equilibrium in which workers can arbitrage real wage differences, such that worker utility is constant across counties $(\bar{U})$ .
-County wage rates are endogenous and reflect local prices, so nominal wages are higher in counties with higher goods prices: